Aspirants planning to make a career in AYUSH can pursue these top five courses after appearing for and clearing NEET.

 Bachelor of Siddha Medicine and Surgery (BSMS)

-This course teaches students about the ancient treatment systems prevalent since ages.
+This course teaches students about the ancient treatment systems prevalent for ages.
 The course duration is five and a half years.
 The core idea of the Siddha healing technique states that seven elements are responsible for controlling the psychological and physiological functions of the human body.
 An imbalance in one or more of these elements gives birth to a disease.

 A BSMS student has numerous options for pursuing further studies.
 These are as follows: